openharmony/docs/en/application-dev/ui/ui-ts-basic-components-button.md

 # Button

 The **\<Button>** component is usually activated by user clicks to perform a specific action, for example, submitting a form.
 Buttons are classified as capsule, circle, or normal buttons.
+For details, see [Button](../reference/arkui-ts/ts-basic-components-button.md).

 ## Creating a Button